Looking for Beach Destinations near Metro Manila?

 Where: Mauban, Quezon

-Why: In a direct statement coming from an avid traveler, Rogelio “Gabz” Gabiano, Jr. mentioned Cagbalete Island as: “Cagbalete Island is famous for the occurrence of low tide where water can recede up to one kilometer from the shore, exposing its compact white sand, corals, and rocks.”
+Why: In a direct statement coming from an avid traveler, Rogelio “Gabz” Gabiano, Jr. mentioned Cagbalete Island as: “Cagbalete Island is famous for the occurrence of the low tide where water can recede up to one kilometer from the shore, exposing its compact white sand, corals, and rocks.”
 It is best described as a collision between azure waters and dessert-like terrain whose tranquility is an option away from the metro.
 Getting to Cagbalete Island requires you to either charter a boat at a starting rate of 1,500 pesos at Mauban port or board a passenger boat to the island on its two trips a day travels to the island for a lesser 50 pesos only.
 An environmental fee amounting to 30 pesos and a terminal fee amounting to 40 also apply.

 Capones Island (photo by GreenArcher04 via Flickr)